Golden Desert Debate Tournament at UNLV

 - Spread - I will not flow it

-I will vote on Ks and theory only if there is a substantial abuse.
+I will vote on Ks and theory ONLY if it is in response to serious abuse.
 If you have any other questions feel free to ask me before the round.

 Makana Fong Paradigm